culture

 Children eagerly await the kings' arrival.

 The next morning, January 6, they wake to find presents left by the Reyes Magos.
-This is traditionally the bigger gift-giving day in Spain, though Santa Claus (Papa Noel) has become more popular in recent years, meaning some lucky Spanish children now get presents twice.
+This is traditionally the bigger gift-giving day in Spain, though Santa Claus (Papa Noel) has become more popular in recent years.
+Some lucky Spanish children now get presents twice.

 Roscón de Reyes